-Join us on October 14, 2021 at 5:30PM PST for our 2nd Annual Virtual Fundraiser and a fireside chat with Honorees Justice Jenkins and Angela Winfield, and Moderator Judge Armendariz.
+Join us on October 6, 2022 at 5:30PM PST for our 3nd Annual Virtual Fundraiser and a fireside chat with Honorees Deborah Archer and Luis Cespedes, moderated by Judge Armendariz.
 No need to drive downtown, pay for expensive drinks, or hassle valet parking.
 But you are invited to dress up and grab a glass of wine to toast our future changemakers.

-If you purchase a ticket for $75 or above, you will be entered into a drawing to win a suite at Staples Center in January 2022.
-The prize includes tickets for up to 12 people and 6 parking passes for a Lakers game on January 4, 2022!
-Scroll down to purchase your tickets.
+If you buy a ticket of $100 or above, or become a monthly donor at a minimum of $10 a month, you will be entered into a drawing to win a suite at Staples Center in 2023.
+The prize includes tickets for up to 12 people and 6 parking passes for a Lakers game (date TBD).

 Our moderator is Judge Lucy Armendariz who has presided over cases at the State Bar Court of California for over a decade.
 Judge Armendariz was appointed to the Superior Court of Los Angeles in California under Governor Jerry Brown in October 2018 where she serves at the East Los Angeles Courthouse presiding over criminal trials.
 Judge Armendariz is a graduate of Roosevelt High School where she now serves as a Teen Court Judge.
 As an undergraduate at UCLA she majored in Sociology and Economics.
 She earned her law degree in 1997 from U.C.
 Hastings School of Law.

 Thrust into the foster care system at age 8, Judge Armendariz bounced between homes before a long-term placement provided the stability that facilitated her pursuit of a college education.
 Judge Armendariz has volunteered her time as a Commissioner to the Supreme Court Blue Ribbon Commission on Foster Care and as a Board Member to Leadership California, an organization dedicated to advancing the leadership role of women and girls.